prefko/portable-preferans-notation/README.md

 These subsections are, in order:
 - **id**: round order number
-- **dealer**: player id
+- **deal order**: order in which players were dealt the cards
 - **cards**
-- **auction**: auction result
+- **auction**: highest auction values
+- **main**: main player id
 - **discarded**: discarded cards, if any
 - **contract**: chosen contract
 - **accepted**: players who decided to play
 - **kontra**: if any
 - **value**: contract value
+- **play order**: order in which players will start playing
 - **throws**
-- **score**: tricks & scores
+- **summary**: tricks & scores

 #### id
 The id is basically a number followed by a dot.

-#### dealer
+#### deal order
-ID of the dealer, eg. 1.
+A 3 integer encoding of the order in which the players were dealt their cards.
+The last intiger is the dealer.
+For example, **312** indicates that player 2 was the dealer and player 3 was the first one to receive the cards and the first one to auction.

 #### cards
 32 characters, each representing one of the cards as they were dealt to the players.
 First 10 characters were dealt to the first player, and so on.
-The last 2 characters represent the 2 bonus cards.
+The last 2 characters represent the 2 talon cards.
 Each 10 character set which represents cards dealt to a particular player are written as they were dealt, first 5 cards dealt and then second 5 cards dealt.

-For example, the encoded cards like 1BDHM27YQK4CEIN3FVRJS5LP8GU6AOT9 are basically these concatenated hands and bonus cards 1BDHM27YQK, 4CEIN3FVRJ, S5LP8GU6AO and T9.
+For example, the encoded cards like 1BDHM27YQK4CEIN3FVRJS5LP8GU6AOT9 are concatenated hands and talon cards 1BDHM27YQK, 4CEIN3FVRJ, S5LP8GU6AO and T9.

 Cards are encoded based on the following table: